eventum/eventum/SECURITY.md

 ## Reporting a Vulnerability

+If you discover a security vulnerability within axios, please submit a report via [huntr.dev](https://huntr.dev/bounties/?target=https://github.com/eventum/eventum).
+Bounties and CVEs are automatically managed and allocated via the platform.

-Please report security issues to `glen@pld-linux.org`
+Alternatively you can report security issues to `glen@pld-linux.org`.